john-kheir/home/docs/interacting/jumpscale.md

 See the [Getting Started](../gettingstarted/gettingstarted.md) section for the G8OS installation options.

-The following script create a container, install openssh, authorize a ssh key insde the container and start the openssh server
+The following script creates a container, installs OpenSSH, authorizes a SSH key inside the container and start the OpenSSH server.

 ```python
 import sys
 import time